 The Spy Who

 These are stories you were never meant to hear.
 The invisible but vital work of the world’s intelligence services: secret operatives playing to very different rules.
 The Spy Who, hosted by Indira Varma and Raza Jaffrey, takes you deep inside that shadow world to meet spies who risked everything in the national interest – or, sometimes, their own.
-Listen to The Spy Who ad-free on Wondery+ in the Wondery App, Apple Podcasts or Spotify.
-Start your free trial by visiting wondery.com/links/the-spy-who now.
+Audible subscribers can listen to all episodes of The Spy Who ad-free right now.
+Join Audible today by downloading the Audible app.

 Get AI-powered summaries of The Spy Who